Stargazy pie: Recipes

 The original pie in the legend included sand eels, horse mackerel, pilchards, herring, dogfish and ling along with a seventh fish.
 In a traditional pie, the primary ingredient is the pilchard (sardine), although mackerel or herring is used as a substitute.
-Richard Stevenson, chef at The Ship Inn in Mousehole, suggests that any white fish will work for the filling, with pilchards or herring just added for the presentation.
+Richard Stevenson, chef at The Ship Inn in Mousehole, suggests that any white fish will work for the filling, while pilchards or herring can be added for the presentation.
 Prior to putting it in the pie the fish should be skinned and boned (except the head and tail) to make it easier to eat.
 Along with the fish, the other traditional ingredients are thickened milk, eggs and boiled potatoes.

 There are many recipe variations around the traditional ingredients, some of which include hard-boiled eggs, bacon, onion, mustard or white wine.
 Other alternatives to the main fish can be crayfish and rabbit or mutton.
 The stargazy pie is always topped with a pastry lid, generally shortcrust but sometimes puff pastry, through which the fish heads and sometimes tails protrude.

 For presentation, one suggestion is that the pilchards be arranged with their tails toward the centre of the pie and their heads poking up through the crust around the edge.
 As it includes potatoes and pastry, the pie can be served on its own or with crusty bread, sometimes with vegetables.
 Other suggested accompaniments are Cornish Yarg cheese, rhubarb chutney, poached eggs or a slice of lemon.

-In music
+In popular culture

+Cornish singer Brenda Wootton recorded an album Starry-Gazey Pie with Rob Bartlett in 1975 for Sentinel Records.
 Nancy Kerr and James Fagan recorded an album and track Starry Gazy Pie in 1997.
+The Silver Seas recorded an album called Starry Gazey Pie in 2004.
 Jim Causley references "starry-gazey pie" on the track "My Young Man's a Cornishman" on his 2013 album Cyprus Well.
 The song comes from a poem by his distant relative Charles Causley (1917–2003).

-Cornish singer Brenda Wootton recorded an album Starry-Gazey Pie with Rob Bartlett in 1975 for Sentinel Records.
+Stargazy pie features in the 2004 film Ladies in Lavender.